Chas McCormick Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.

-- The Red Sox rank 25th in baseball in home runs surrendered (168 total, 1.3 per game).
+- Red Sox pitchers combine to rank 24th in baseball in home runs allowed (171 total, 1.3 per game).

-- The right-hander last appeared on Friday against the New York Yankees, when he went six innings, allowing one earned run while giving up six hits.
+- The left-hander's most recent appearance was on Thursday against the Houston Astros, when he threw five innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.